10th - 12th May 2019

 Each day you will be instructed to meet at the event HQ and then be transported to the start.
 Once you join Votwo on the event you can leave your car at the event HQ and take advantage of the Votwo minibusses.
 On completion of the days run you will be transported back to the event HQ.

 Event medics are available on the route during the course of the day.
-Every morning at race registration the medics will be available to sort out any blisters, tape feet up etc. Votwo's sports massage staff will also be available at the end of each day to advise on dealing with strains and injuries.
+Every registration the medics will be available to sort out any blisters, tape feet up etc. Votwo's sports massage staff will also be available at the end of each day to advise on dealing with strains and injuries.

 Running groups and daily start times:

 Group 1 is predominately for walkers and slower runners.
 Group 1 starts first each day.
+(Day 1 is likely only to have one group due to the distance to the start.)

 Group 2 is for runners.
 No walkers in group 2.